Gio-Choi/gio-choi.github.io/_news/announcement_Graduation copy.md

 related_posts: false
 ---

-I graduated from Kyunghee University with a Bachelor's degree in Economics and a Bachelor's degree in Engineering with a focus on Data Science Track!
+I graduated from Kyunghee University with a Bachelor of Economics and a Bachelor of Engineering in Software Engineering (Data Science Track).